zooniverse/geordi-client/README.md

 # geordi-client
 A JavaScript client for the [Geordi](https://github.com/zooniverse/geordi) user analytics capture engine.

 This library simplifies the process of posting an event to Geordi.

+It will also log the event to Google Analytics.
+Google Analytics is useful for analysing the events in bulk.
+Geordi's database is more useful for tracking individual records.
+As such if Google Analytics' Google Tag Manager javascript isn't loaded into your application, you will get a warning each time you log with this client.

-To use it in your project, first type:
+To use the Geordi client in your project, first type:

 ```
 npm install --save zooniverse-geordi-client